Flavoring Your Food

 Herbs – Dried & Fresh

 A few well-placed jars on the spice rack can save you lots of fresh herb angst, if you hate watching extra fresh herbs go limp in the fridge.
 Oregano adds authenticity to tomato sauces and Smoky Chipotle Vegetarian Chili.
 Thyme can increase the woody flavor of Portobello Mushrooms with Parmesan-Herb Stuffing.

-On the other hand, fresh herbs taste so good on their own, it’s no wonder they make the dishes they’re in transcendent, creating brightness in a dish.There are many ways to use up fresh herbs or preserve them if you’ve bought a bunch for a particular reicpe.
-Phoebe tends to dispose of wayward cilantro leaves in vinaigrettes, and Cara, now in possession of the esteemed mini prep, will use up the excess leaves from dinner party garnishes in an herby pesto.
+On the other hand, fresh herbs taste so good on their own, it’s no wonder they make the dishes they’re in transcendent, creating brightness in a dish.There are many ways to use up fresh herbs or preserve them if you’ve bought a bunch for a particular recipe.
+You can dispose of wayward leaves in vinaigrettes or pulse them, in the food processor, into herby pestos or green sauces.
 If the lemon juice is omitted, herb dressings and pestos can last up to two weeks in the fridge, and months in the freezer.

 To make fresh herbs last longer on their own in the fridge, make sure they are completely dry—wrap them in a paper or cloth towel just in case—and store them in an airtight plastic bag.
 If the herbs still have their roots, you can stand them upright in a glass filled with water (much like flowers), and keep it in the fridge or on a countertop.